 Indeed, for years, the most reliable place to buy the grandmotherly apparel was at the retail equivalent of Grandma’s house, the charmingly trend-averse Vermont Country Store, a 74-year-old family-run series of general stores, with a robust catalog and e-commerce business.
 A virtual time capsule, the stores offer vintage-inspired Christmas decorations, liquored fruit cakes, and sensible fashions, including tartan jumpers, ragg cardigans, and, of course, flannel nightwear, starring Lanz of Salzburg.

 The store has long been the biggest carrier of the nightgowns, offering dozens of exclusive styles and designs.
-“It’s classic and timeless,” says Michelle Gershkovich, head of merchandising.
+“It’s classic and timeless,” says Michelle Gershkovich, head of product development and merchandise planning.
 “We’re not on-trend; if it’s trendy, it’s not really the Vermont Country Store.
 People can come back year after year, decade after decade, and find things they love to share with people they love.
 We’re about timeless traditions that are classic today, and that includes Lanz flannel nightgowns.”
 The catalog features dozens of styles, all ready to ward off winter chills.

 “Customers send us photos of the grandmother, mother, and child, all wearing their Lanz,” says Gershkovich.
 “Nothing says ‘Christmas’ more than Lanz on Christmas morning.”
 And the Vermont Country Store knows how to say Christmas—the Christmas print exclusive to the Vermont Country Store’s site is a red-and-green Christmas tree-dotted print named Tyrolean Forest, conjuring crisp wintry air, snow-capped firs, and a vague promise of Gluehwein.